Bitter Gourd (Karela): Uses, Health Benefits, Side Effects

 Bitter melon (karela) also increases your body’s antioxidant system and its extracts can stop the liver damage caused by chronic alcohol consumption (6).

-The intake of bitter melon (karela) helps in improving functions of the bladder and healing several liver issues.
+The intake of bitter melon (karela) helps in improving the functions of the bladder and healing several liver issues.

 5) Bitter Gourd (Karela) is Helpful to Prevent Cancer